Explore the history behind the legends and lore of the New York State Capitol.

 Who laid in state at the old State Capitol?

-President Abraham Lincoln laid in state at the old State Capitol, as well as well-known U.S. Senator Henry Clay.
+President Abraham Lincoln laid in state at the old State Capitol and well-known U.S. Senator Henry Clay.

 Where did Ulysses S. Grant die?